 4. Norsea Offshore India Limited

-Norsea Offshore India Limited, a wholly owned subsidiary of the Company now owns and operates a Cutter Suction Dredger "SICAL Portofino".
-The dredger performed on a contract at Karaikal port during the year.
+Norsea Offshore India Limited, a wholly owned subsidiary of the Company now owns and operates a Cutter Suction Dredger SICAL Portofino.
+The dredger is currently deployed in Gopalpur port for dredging activities.

 5. Sical Adams Offshore Limited

 This company was incorporated in the year 2012 and is exploring the possibility of entering into the offshore segment.

 PSA SICAL Terminals Limited, a joint venture with Port of Singapore Authority operates a container terminal at Tuticorin.
 In 2014-15, the company handled container volumes of 502913 TEUs as against 507294 TEUs in the previous year.
 The operation of this joint venture company was affected on account of the mismatch in the royalty being paid to the Port authorities and the tariff charged to customers as per the rules of Tariff Authority for Major Ports.
 The Company is in the process of resolving the tariff issue.

 As per Section 129 of the Companies Act, 2013 read with Rule 5 of Companies [Accounts] Rules, 2014, the Company has prepared consolidated financial statement and the same is being laid before the members for their approval.
 Also a separate statement containing the salient features of the financial statement of the subsidiaries and joint ventures in Form AOC-1 is attached along with the financial statements.

 AWARDS AND ACCREDITATIONS

 2nd Runner up in Haulier League Prize for 2013-14 by Shell India Markets

 Transporter of the year 2014-15 award from Tata Chemicals Limited